-Finding a suitable renter is one of the most important steps in leasing your rental property.
-To find a good renter you must good screening process for each applicant.
-For your screening process, first, you need to collect personal information from your prospective tenant to help you determine whether they are the ones you’re looking for.
-You need to request that they fill out an application that includes the names, birthdates of all intended occupants of the property, including those under 18, five years of employment history, and at least three references.
-It is also useful to gather Social Security numbers for all adult tenants.
-Then, do a background check on each one or call and verify the information of their application.
-If possible, contact any previous landlords and get details on their renting history.
-It may take some time, but the more research you do before you sign that lease, the less likely you will encounter unpleasant surprises in the future.
+One of the first and most necessary actions in leasing your rental property is identifying the ideal renter.
+And the way to get that is to have a good tenant screening process for each applicant.
+You’ll be required to obtain information from your prospective renter, so you can choose whether they are the ones you’re searching for.
+At a minimum, you should instruct them to fill out an application that includes all intended home occupants’ names and birth dates (including those under 18), five years of employment history, and at least three past rental references.
+You’ll also need to gather Social Security numbers for all adult renters and conduct a background check on each one.
+At that time, call and verify the information on their application.
+If needed, speak to any previous landlords and get details on their renting history.
+It may take a while, but the more research you do before you sign that lease, the less likely you will encounter unpleasant surprises in the future.

-When advertising for and screen renters, it’s important to avoid discriminating against potential tenants, even unintentionally.
-It is illegal to discriminate against a tenant based on factors like race, sex, color, national origin, religion, handicap, and familial status; remember that some may be protected classes dependent on your state’s laws.
-As you prepare your rental ads, be careful to avoid using language that might qualify as discrimination, such as stating you will not rent to people with children or those who live on government assistance.
-Then, as you collect applications and screen tenants, fairly assess your applicants based on the information they provide and not on other criteria.
-By maintaining professionalism and using an unbiased screening system, you can stay clear of discriminating against any potential renters.
+As you compose your rental ads, avoid using language that could be interpreted as discrimination, such as indicating you will not rent to seniors or people with children or that you won’t rent to those who live on government assistance.
+Then, as you take applications and screen renters, fairly assess your applicants based on the information they provide and not on other criteria.
+By keeping professionalism and employing an unbiased screening system, you can prevent discriminating against any potential renters.

 Understanding Reasonable Accommodations

-Similarly, it is important not to assume that someone with a disability is automatically not a good candidate for your rental property.
-Under Federal Fair Housing Act, property owners are required to make “reasonable accommodations” for their tenants, should they be required.
+Also, it is imperative not to assume that someone with a disability is automatically not a better candidate for your rental property.
+Under the Federal Fair Housing Act, Pawtucket property managers are bound to provide “reasonable accommodations” for their renters, should they be necessitated.
 By definition, a reasonable accommodation is “a change, exception, or adjustment to a rule, policy, practice, or service that may be necessary for a person with a disability to have an equal opportunity to use and enjoy a dwelling.”
-If your prospective tenant otherwise meets the criteria for renting your property, accommodation should not be the reason to turn them down.
-In some cases, the accommodation a tenant requests may be something they will install and pay for themselves, with the understanding that they will return the property to its original condition upon move-out.
-In other situations, the tenant may request an accommodation from you that, if deemed reasonable, you will need to allow.
-This includes allowing service and emotional support animals in the rental property, even if you have a strict policy forbidding pets.
+If your prospective renter otherwise meets the criteria for renting your property, accommodation should not be a reason to turn them down.
+The accommodation a renter requests would be paid for and installed by the renter, with the deal that they will take back the property to its original condition upon move-out.

-Understanding all the laws and best practices of leasing rental properties can be a challenge.
-Why not entrust this important task to a Pawtucket property manager?
-At Real Property Management Providence, we offer clear and anti-discrimination screening and leasing services that help our rental property owners find the best possible tenants for their properties.
-Contact us today or give us a call at 401-272-3300 to learn more.
+It can be difficult to stay on top of all the laws and best practices for leasing rental properties.
+Why not employ a professional property manager to manage this critical task?
+At Real Property Management Providence, we offer clear and anti-discriminatory screening and leasing services to help our rental property owners find the best possible renters.
+Contact us today or call us at 401-272-3300 to learn more.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.